 A title with multiple meanings, Prisoners mines the depths of what it is to be both terrified and the terrorizer.

 As we’ve illustrated, a movie doesn’t need monsters, ghosts, or goblins to terrorize the audience – real life provides enough danger for any of us.
-Prestige pictures, comedies, and worldwide blockbusters can give any horror film a run for its money in the scare department – if the filmmakers place the characters in the right situations.
-Our list is not meant to be all-inclusive, so be sure to include your picks in the comments section below and let us know if you think a reality-based drama is just as scary (or scarier) than Friday the 13th. ____ Gravity is in theaters October 4.
-Follow Chris on Twitter @ChrisAgar90.
+Prestige pictures, contemplative dramas, and even worldwide blockbusters (like Titanic) can give any horror film a run for its money in the scare department – if the filmmakers place the characters in the right situations.